Can You Work Remotely While On a Cruise? Here’s Everything to Know (From Someone That Does It)

 Even if your cruise ship does offer streaming, however, doesn’t mean you’re in the clear.
 Put simply, providing wi-fi access on a ship at sea is difficult.
 The connection can be spotty at times, depending on weather, location, and network traffic.
 It could work perfectly well at one time and be slow the next.

 If you are doing things like sending emails or using the web, the speed is sufficient to work while on the cruise.
 If you need to do a video call in a pinch, it should work.
-But if you need absolute crystal-clear video calling?
-That’s not going to be the case.
+But if you need absolute crystal-clear video calling with multiple other people?
+That may not be the case.

 For more on using Internet on a cruise, see our article here.